disjunction/dispace/docs/gdd/gdd_prelude.md

 ### Technology

 All parts of are created with JavaScript, which allows to reuse code on client and server side, and also easily mix the sub-games.
-It also allows porting the game to mobile devices in future.
+It also simplifies porting the game to mobile devices in future.

  * cocos2d-x
  * Fabric.js (additional graphics, level design)
  * Knockout or AngularJS (in demo - Knockout)
  * box2d
  * node.js for game server
- * express (in demo, a quick PHP hack instead)
+ * express (in demo replaced with a quick PHP hack)
- * socket.io (m.b. replaced with sockJs)
+ * socket.io (m.b. to be replaced with sockJs)
  * mongodb

 I can give a big presentation about all the concepts used behind,